da-x/hakyll-site/provider/posts/st-monad-perf-with-exceptions.md

 ~~~~

-Can we degrate an `ST` exception back to an `IO` exception?
+Can we degrade an `ST` exception back to an `IO` exception?
 Yes!
 Using the following function, that requires the `RankNTypes` extension for its type signature:

 ~~~~ {.haskell fancydiff=1 }
 -- | A variant of `runST` for STCatch that turns all _uncaught_